My zone

 “Honey, what shoes for Dora?”

-“It’s raining outside, give to her wellies.”
+“It’s raining outside, give her wellies.”

 “Where is Patrick’s jacket?”